cdapio/cdap/docs/developer-guide/source/examples/trafficAnalytics.rst

 	libexec\curl...

-- Type a Procedure method name, in this case ``getCounts``, in the Query page of the Reactor Dashboard:
+- Type a Procedure method name, in this case ``getCounts``, in the Query page of the Reactor Console:

-  In the Continuuity Reactor Dashboard:
+  In the Continuuity Reactor Console:

   #.
 Click the *Query* button.
   #.
 Click on the *LogCountProcedure* Procedure.
   #.
 Type ``getCounts`` in the *Method* text box.
   #.
 Click the *Execute* button.
   #.
-The results of the occurrences for each HTTP status code are displayed in the Dashboard
+The results of the occurrences for each HTTP status code are displayed in the Console
      in JSON format.
 The returned results will be unsorted, with time stamps in milliseconds.
      For example::